MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/What-s-New-in-the-Windows-Console-in-Windows-Server-2016-Technical-Preview.md

 ms.topic: article
 ms.assetid: da9fc582-033b-4973-84e7-0c6024ecfcbc
 author: jaimeo
+ms.author: jaimeo
 manager: dongill
 ---
-# What&#39;s New in the Windows Console in Windows Server 2016 Technical Preview
+# What's New in the Windows Console in Windows Server 2016 Technical Preview
 >Applies To: Windows Server Technical Preview

 The console host (the underlying code that supports all character-mode applications including the Windows command prompt, the Windows PowerShell prompt, and others) has been updated in several ways to add a variety of new capabilities.